 Prior to this offering there has been no public market for our common stock.
-It is currently estimated that the initial public offering price per share will be between \$16.00 and \$19.00.
+It is currently estimated that the initial public offering price per share will be between \$12.00 and \$14.00.
 We have applied to list our common stock on the New York Stock Exchange (the "NYSE") under the symbol "CDRE".

-After the completion of this offering, Warren B. Kanders will beneficially own approximately 51% of the voting power of our common stock.
-As a result, we will be a "controlled company" within the meaning of the corporate governance standards of the NYSE.
+After the completion of this offering, Warren B. Kanders may be deemed to control in excess of 50% of the voting power of our common stock.
+As a result, we may be deemed to be a "controlled company" within the meaning of the corporate governance standards of the NYSE.
 See "Management - Controlled Company Exemption" and "Principal Stockholders."

-We are an "emerging growth company" under federal securities laws and are subject to reduced public company reporting
+We are an "emerging growth company" under federal securities laws and are subject to reduced public company reporting requirements.